AY2425S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is an NUS student
-* has a need to manage a significant number of contacts
+* need to manage project team contacts
+* track relationships between classmates across multiple courses
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* National University of Singapore students

 **Value proposition**: manage contacts for NUS students faster than a typical mouse/GUI driven app